kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 ![A 3D rendering of a populated board was supposed to show here](https://github.com/kenneth558/plant_resistance_primary_perception/blob/Free/Where%20to%20find%20everything%20for%20making%20your%20own%20GWAAMC%20device/front_straight-on_SHLD1_see-through_with_notes.png) Note: In your favor, I take no money from you when you order bare boards from any PCB fab house.
 That way the DIY costs stay as low as possible.

-<dl><dt>14 Nov 2019</dt></dl>I'm seeing a low level of undesireable positive feedback so as to make the analog output a little unstable right around mid-point between rails at A0.
+<dl><dt>14 Nov 2019</dt></dl>I'm seeing a low level of undesireable positive feedback so as to make the analog output at A0 a little unstable right around mid-point between rails.
 It might be the effect of AD8244 bias current, but whatever the source, I'm intent to identify it and compensate.

 <dl><dt>09 Nov 2019</dt></dl>Removing (shorting across pins 1 and 2) Q1 and Q2 seems to alleviate the oscillations.
 The flip side of doing that is twofold - less gain can be gotten in the third stage and the voltage on the guard ring trace for U5 is slightly imperfect.
 (Shorting across Q1 is probably overkill, and I may experiment with undoing that or using one of the other JFETs with higher pinch-off voltage for Q1 and even Q2.)
 Neither issue is important enough to get wrapped around the axle over.
 Full testing resumes now.